langest/RetroStats/README.md

 Stats for RetroPie games, and any other games that write to the `game_stats.log`

+Development discussion and preview is available on the official RetroPie forum, in a thread about the development of this tool, [Link](https://retropie.org.uk/forum/topic/24756/retrostats-web-application).

 # Dependencies
 pip for python 3
 ```